 5pm, led by Master Distiller Alistair.
 The three hour sensory experience includes gin tastings, the history of gin and the story of The Isle of Skye Distillery.
 Plus the chance to create your own bottle of gin by expertly selecting the botanicals under Alistair’s guidance, running your own pot still, then bottling and labelling too.
 You can share a still between two of you, or keep it all to yourself (no one’s judging!)
 The price is £85 per still either way.
 Please always book in advance.
 This is going to be very popular.
 That’s normal too.

 The City of Aberdeen Distillery.
-Dan and Alan plan to re-open in late May.
+Dan and Alan are up and running again.
 Their Gin School is a great

 place to meet gin minded people from across the region.
 They work with up to 20 aspiring gin makers at a time and offer a comprehensive session covering the history of distilling in Aberdeen, a G&T on arrival, various samples to inform your choices, and your own design of bottle filled with gin.
 Celebrate becoming a distiller with a cocktail afterwards – what more could you and your normal brain wish for?